-Many people still believe that the ultimate purpose of business is maximise profit – that financial success is the ultimate measure of business success.
+Many leaders still believe that profit – or financial performance – is the ultimate measure of business success.
 But at what expense?

 My eyes were opened to consequences beyond animal suffering when I read about the mass-production farming of chickens, in “The Ethics of What We Eat” by Peter Singer and Jim Mason.
 To maximise profits, these companies maximise the number of birds per square foot of space.
 In many operations, chickens get about the size of an A4 sheet of paper to live their lives in.
 Aside from the birds’ suffering, there are some very significant costs to local communities and ecologies.

 The ammonia from the chickens’ waste products makes going outside unbearable when the wind blows in a specific direction.
 The ammonia causes irritation and health problems to people.
 When the waste products are flushed from the factory floor, they run off into nearby streams and waterways, and kill the aquatic life.
 These are the costs that don’t make it into the companies’ financial statements. these are the costs that communities and the environment pay (now and in the future) to subsidise the companies’ profits.

 Even in public and non-profit organisations, making financial performance the ultimate measure of success can cause problems (but probably less so than in for-profit companies).
 Rather than profit, budget performance and revenue generation can blinker the organisation to the needs of other important stakeholders.

 But recently there is far more pressure to change this practice of putting financial performance at the top of the KPI priority list.
 ESG (environmental, social and governance) performance is a topic that’s becoming more popular.
 And it can bring a more holistic and true balance to the measures that define ultimate business performance, in all sectors.

 The problem is ‘dollar addiction’.